eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

 modelled, a simplified (and thus faster) model may be used as an alternative to the sublane model.

-The *Simple continuos lane-change model* is activated by setting the option **--lanechange.duration** {{DT_FLOAT}} which specifies the default time for changing between adjacent lanes in seconds (instead of setting option **--lateral-resolution**).
+The *Simple continuous lane-change model* is activated by setting the option **--lanechange.duration** {{DT_FLOAT}} which specifies the default time for changing between adjacent lanes in seconds (instead of setting option **--lateral-resolution**).